Developer-Y/cs-video-courses/README.md

 Introduction
 ------------

 List of Computer Science courses with video lectures.

-For more courses, please refer [MIT OCW](https://ocw.mit.edu/index.htm), YouTube channels for Universities, Google, itunes U and similar sites like [awesome-courses](https://github.com/prakhar1989/awesome-courses) etc.
+- Please note:

-Focus would be to keep the list to the point in order keep it readable and usable.
-To access syllabus/notes/assignments, please visit link to the course or use Google search.
+	- Focus would be to keep the list to the point so that it is readable and usable.
+To access syllabus/notes/assignments, please visit link to the course or use Google search with course number/name.
+	- Only MOOCs with comprehensive lecture material which may be equivalent to a standard University course will be added.
+	- Disclaimer: The links have been taken from public domain websites like Open courseware sites, class-central, , YouTube channels for Universities, Google, itunes U and similar sites like [awesome-courses](https://github.com/prakhar1989/awesome-courses) etc. If you are University Professor for any course listed below and would like Your course to be removed from the list, please raise an issue with course details and some proof of ownership.

 Table of Contents
 -----------------